-Here's a link to a case study of how to apply this concept to handle questions relating to an unfair termination.
+Here's a case study of how to apply this concept to handle questions relating to an unfair termination.

 Another example is the question of how long you've been out of work - a commonly encountered issue these past few years as employment gaps have rapidly lengthened.
 Someone mentioned this week how much of a problem it was for him when networking contacts asked how long he's been out of work - he could hear an audible gasp when he responded 2 years, and felt the conversation going downhill from there.